scalableprototyping/chip8/README.md

 * Álvaro Páez Guerra
 * Juan José Blasco Burguillos

-This project show cases the latest C++ cross-platform development best practices, making extensive use of C++17 features, the STL, and modern build, continuous integration and coverage tools.
+This project showcases the latest C++ cross-platform development best practices, making extensive use of C++17 features, the STL, and modern build, continuous integration and coverage tools.